 More: Where to Find Micro Jobs

 Attorneys preparing for trial often create a mock jury to get feedback from individuals similar to those who may eventually sit on a jury.
-To do this in person in the community where the trial will be, can be costly.
-This is why some turn to online jurors.
-Online jurors may listen to audio, view video presentations or read the material and answer questions.
+Since it can be costly to do in this in person in the community where the trial, cheaper online jurors are the logical alternative.
+They might listen to audio and view video presentations, or read the material and answer questions.

-Because lawyers are looking for people who match the profile of potential real-life jurors, online jury companies ask detailed questions of those seeking to be online jurors (though you should not have to give your Social Security number or credit card or banking info).
+Because lawyers are seeking people who match the profile of potential real-life jurors, online jury companies ask detailed questions of applicants.
+You should never disclose your Social Security number or credit card or banking info.
 Companies typically pay $10 to $60 to online jurors.
-Most online jury companies won’t need a lot of jurors, so signing up for multiple companies gives you a better chance of getting picked for “jury duty.”
+Since most online jury companies won’t need a lot of jurors, signing up for multiple companies gives you a better chance of getting picked for “jury duty.”

 Online data entry is a growing work-at-home field.
 New technology makes it easier for companies to hire independent contractors to work on data entry projects.

-Got lots opinions on what works and what doesn't on the web?
+Have lots opinions on what works and what doesn't on the web?
 Then you might just be right for a "career" in remote usability testing.
 Actually, no one really makes a career at it, but user testers can pick up some extra work reviewing websites or mobile applications that may still be in development.
-And you don't even necessarily have to have a lot of knowledge about the Internet because some developers want the point of view of beginners.
+You don't even necessarily have to be very knowledgeable about the Internet because some developers want the beginner's point of view.

-Usability testers are offered opportunities to perform tests based on their demographic profile (education, knowledge of the web, age, social media use, etc.).
-They are then are given questions to address and/or tasks to perform, such as registering on a website and then provide feedback online.
-Reviews usually take about 15-20 minutes and typically about $10 each.
-After completing a review, testers are not paid until their feedback is accepted by the client contracting the usability testing.
-Work can be rejected and unpaid for technical problems, lack of detail or other issues determined by the client.
+Usability testers are asked to perform tests based on their demographic profile (education, knowledge of the web, age, social media use, etc.).
+They are then given questions to address and/or tasks to perform, such as registering on a website and then providing feedback online.
+Reviews usually take about 15-20 minutes and earn typically about $10 each.
+After completing a review, testers are not paid until the client accepts their feedback.
+Work can be rejected and unpaid for technical problems, lack of detail, or other issues the client determines.

 This particular work-at-home opportunity takes a little more work experience in general than the other four on this list, but it pays better too.
-Search engine evaluators examine Internet search results and give feedback as to whether they are accurate, relevant and spam-free.
-To do this the evaluator must be knowledgeable of the culture and Internet and have good communication skills.
+Search engine evaluators examine Internet search results and give feedback as to whether they are accurate, relevant, and spam-free.
+To do this, the evaluator must be knowledgeable about current culture and the Internet, with good communication skills.
 Sometimes a college degree is required or preferred, but direct experience as a search evaluator is usually not.

 These jobs are often for bilingual individuals, though there are some English-only positions.
-The job of search evaluation goes by many names, such as search evaluator, Internet assessor, ads quality rater or Internet judge.
+The job of search evaluation goes by many names, such as search evaluator, Internet assessor, ad quality rater, or Internet judge.

-If you're more interest in a career working from home than some quick cash, these lists of companies and other resources can help you get started.
+If you're more interested in a career working from home than some quick cash, these lists of companies and other resources can help you get started.

 - Virtual Call Center Jobs